kaunel85/ong-bylaws/bylaws.md

 89. Members will be fully responsible for the actions of their guests.

 90. Any willful or negligent damage to Fraternity property will be charged to the offender(s) and is payable in full immediately.
-The House Corporation Property Manager, the Chapter House Manager, the President and a Chapter Advisory Board delegate shall determine the final amount.
+The House Corporation Property Manager, the House Manager, the President and a Chapter Advisory Board delegate shall determine the final amount.

 91. Under no circumstances shall tape be used on the walls in any of the common areas of the chapter house without the permission of Ontario Gamma Property Manager.
 Anything being hung on the walls or windows in common areas requires the approval of the Ontario Gamma Property Manager.

 92. All active Members will be responsible for keeping clean the common living areas of the house including but not limited to; bathrooms, kitchen, living room, stairs, chapter room, outside areas and hallways.
     1. Common areas are to be kept clean at all times.
     2. House guests are the responsibility of the Member who invites them into the House and the Member carries the liabilities of the House guest.
 Any damage or mess must be repaired/cleaned/paid for by the Member hosting the guest.
 There are no exceptions to this rule.
-    3. Any repairs/house projects must be submitted to and approved by the house corporation chair and house manager
+    3. Any repairs/house projects must be submitted to and approved by the house corporation chair and House Manager
     4. The House Manager will assign House chores during each meeting and a list will be posted on the first floor bulletin board.
 Each Member living in and using the House will be placed in rotation on the list.
 Please note that this does include Alumni who are frequently at the House.
     5. Failure to do these chores will mean that you will be required to complete the chore the following week plus your new assigned chore.
     6. The Executive Committee or Judicial Committee will review any repeated infraction of these rules and recommendations will be made accordingly.

 93. Guest Staying in the Chapter house
-    1. All Alumni and actives who are not tenants can sleep at the Fraternity House a maximum of two nights each week, but not on consecutive nights.
+    1. All Alumni and Actives who are not tenants can sleep at the Fraternity House a maximum of two nights each week, but not on consecutive nights.
 Exceptions will be made for the night before and after Initiation.
     2. Members’ guests may use the living room as sleeping quarters a maximum of two nights each week, but not on consecutive nights, provided the Member is also on the premises.
     3. Anyone sleeping in common areas must be awake and have their area cleaned by 10am.
     4. The guest’s first priority upon waking up is to clean up after themselves, with the ultimate responsibility resting on the Member whose guest it is.
 This includes removing all bedding from the first floor.
 Failure to do so will result in a loss of privilege.